jgore077/tiktok-downloader/README.md

 node cookieLoader.js
 ```
 After this you should go to TikTok login and after youve logged in press enter
-What this does is it saves your cookies so that when you run the bot on a mass download you dont get the sign-in popup
+What this does is it saves your cookies so that when you run the bot on a mass download you dont get the sign-in popup and videos will actually load.

 <h2>Usage</h2>